wcountiss/baseballpitch/Readme.txt

 comparison:stats- Elite text should be orange comparison:overview- remove the drop down filter
-Snap Shots: filter min width needs to be increased
+Snap Shots: filter min width needs to be increased playerAnalysis:Trends - slant the dates on the chartsupd

 End of Week 7